robander/svg-syntaxdiagrams/README.md

 1. While removing unnecessary or obsolete code, I commented out a lot of sections.
 This means the current code still has a lot of code that no longer runs.
 That code should be removed.
-1. I've got this working in DITA-OT 2.3.
-I just tried it in 2.4 and got an error, but haven't tried to track that down yet.